 So, does this mean the opposite is true for Boomers?
 Do they rely more on human financial advisors?

-In reality, many people from this generation also appreciate the low investment fees associated with robo investment technology.
+In reality, many people from the boomer generation also appreciate the low investment fees associated with robo investment technology.
 The less that’s paid in fees, the more money can stay in their retirement accounts.

-And there are plenty of older Americans who also feel comfortable with the ease of automated services.
+And there are plenty of older Americans who also feel comfortable with the ease of using technology and automated services.

 The Takeaway